opencog/learn/README.md

 and deep learning, where knowledge is encoded in a dense graph, the network connectivity graph of weight matrices, vectors and the like.
 The deep learning industry has plenty of folks working on it.
 It's a multi-billion-dollar industry.
-We are not competing with that behemouth.
+We are not competing with that behemoth.
 The goal of this project is to move forward on sparse-graph knowledge representation.
 (Note however: some parts of sparse graphs are densely connected, and, for those parts, deep-learning type structures may be